Cake by the Ocean: Music video

 The video, directed by Black Coffee and Jonas' then-girlfriend Gigi Hadid, was released on October 16, 2015.
-It depicts DNCE performing "in front of a giant piece of cake on the beach" when a cake-throwing battle ensues between The Fat Jew and "a bunch of bikini clad women who are 'Team DNCE'".
+It depicts DNCE performing "in front of a giant piece of cake on the beach" when a cake-throwing battle ensues between The Fat Jewish (Josh Ostrovsky) and "a bunch of bikini clad women who are 'Team DNCE'".
 Both vie "to become the 'cake fight champion', but as it turns out, everyone is a winner, as the scene becomes one giant beach party".
-The music video currently sits at 466 million views on YouTube.
-It also features product placement scenes by the dating app Bumble including a shot of a hand swiping through photos of women and a Bumble-branded towel being waved.
+It features product placement scenes by the dating app Bumble, including a shot of a hand swiping through photos of women and a Bumble-branded towel being waved.
+By May 2025, the video had attracted more than 542 million views on YouTube.